sdelliot/firewheel/docs/source/system/model_component/model_component.rst

     * Functions for constructing an experiment network's topology
     * Definitions of vertex and edge types that can then be included in an experiment
     * Configuration scripts designed for individual VMs or whole classes of VMs
-    * Executable code for performing experiment related actions on the network at a given time
+    * Executable code for performing experiment-related actions on the network at a given time
     * Scheduling instructions for when to execute actions on designated VMs in an experiment
     * A launcher for a FIREWHEEL experiment composed of other model components
     * Any combination of these and many other possibilities

-Previously (in FIREWHEEL v1.x) these files were scattered throughout a handful of separate folders, but without a standard way of identifying what each did or which other related collections of components each depended on (other than via python import statements).
-Now, a model component is a single place where code and data related to the model component's purpose can be found, along with metadata that allows FIREWHEEL to locate its dependencies, match what it provides to other model components' needs, and enforce certain constraints.
+Simply, a model component is a single place where code and data related to the model component's purpose can be found, along with metadata that allows FIREWHEEL to locate its dependencies, match what it provides to other model components' needs, and enforce certain constraints.

 What's in a Model Component?
 ----------------------------

-A model component is pretty flexible, and it's folder can include several types of files.
+A model component is pretty flexible, and it's folder can include many types of files.
 The different kinds of files that can be present, and that provide the model component's functionality, include *plugins*, *VM resources*, *model component objects*, and *images*.
 Another file, called the ``MANIFEST`` file, contains the metadata that describes a model component to FIREWHEEL, and this is the only file that **must** be present in a model component's folder.
 Each of these file types will be explained in sections that follow.